 The modern custom of an annual “Mothers’ Day” has been associated in Spain with the Feast of the Immaculate Conception.
 In Spain, December 8 is Mothers’ Day, and thus the great feast of our Lady has also become an outstanding day of joyful family celebrations in honor of mothers everywhere in that country.

 Lucy, whose name means “light” or “lucid,” is the patron saint of the blind and those with eye trouble.
 Falling within the Advent season, Saint Lucy’s Day is viewed as an event signaling the arrival of Christmastide, pointing to the arrival of the Light of Christ.

 In parts of Europe, the feast day is celebrated with a special dessert of wheat in hot chocolate milk.
 A special baked bun, Lussekatt, also known as a St. Lucy Bun, made with saffron is a very popular tradition.

 A Croatian and Hungarian custom is to plant wheat in a small pot on St. Lucy’s feast.
 By Christmas green sprouts appear, signs of life coming from death.
 The wheat is then carried to the manger scene as the symbol of Christ in the Eucharist.

 In Scandinavia, she is represented as a lady in a white dress and red sash with a crown or wreath of candles on her head.
-In Norway, Sweden and Swedish-speaking regions of Finland, girls dressed as Lucy carry rolls and cookies in procession as songs are sung.
+In Norway, Sweden, and Swedish-speaking regions of Finland, girls dressed as Lucy carry rolls and cookies in procession as songs are sung.

 In the Philippines, villagers hold a novena to St. Lucy nine days before her feast.
-A procession of the saint’s image is held every morning at the village centre during the nine days leading up to St. Lucy’s Day.
+A procession of the saint’s image is held every morning at the village center during the nine days leading up to St. Lucy’s Day.